praekelt/public-eggs/README.rst

 Praekelt Public Eggs
 ====================

-Simple custom Praekelt PyPi instance served through GitHub.
+**Simple custom Praekelt PyPi instance served through GitHub.**

 Usage
 -----

-To release a python package follow these steps:
+To release a Python package follow these steps:

 #.
 Compile the egg or create a tarball::